Conquer Bingeing

 2. Stock up on healthy snacks

-Other relatively safe foods are pretzels, hard boiled sweets, biscuits made wiith flour rather than butter, dried seaweed, and plain yoghurt.
-Essentially anything that’s low in calories but takes time to chew will help you to contain the aftermath of the binge.
+You are allowed to keep some snacks in your fridge, of course.
+Life has to go on, right?
+Just keep only healthy snacks there.
+Any kind of raw fruit or vegetable counts as a healthy snack.
+Other relatively safe foods are pretzels, hard boiled sweets, biscuits made wiith flour rather than butter, and plain yoghurt.
+Anything that’s low in calories but takes time to chew will help you to contain the aftermath of the binge.

-3. Drink something
+3. Drink something instead

+A tasty drink made of malt or milk can soothe your sweet tooth while going easy on your digestive system.
+The ideal drink though, is one without any calories.
+Herbal teas are best since they also don’t have caffeine.
 Sip on the drink for as long as you can.
-I like to make a pot of hot herbal or green tea, since I have to wait for each cup that I pour out to cool before drinking it.
-If you can last ten to fifteen minutes on just drinking, often the urge to snack would have passed by then.
+I like to make a pot of hot herbal tea, since I have to wait for each cup to cool before drinking it.
+If you can last ten to fifteen minutes on just drinking, often the urge to snack would have passed.

 4. Brush your teeth